ChouYunShuo/CSES_Practices/README.md

 ### 27. Subarray Sums 1

--Prefix sum.
+- Prefix sum.
 Use a set to see if target - current prefix exists in the set.

 ### 29. Subarray Divisibility

--Prefix sum. store all prefix sum that is i mod N, and (n chooses 2) for all pairs in i.
+- Prefix sum. store all prefix sum that is i mod N, and (n chooses 2) for all pairs in i.
 If two prefix sum has the same mod, then that subarray is dividable by n.

 ### 31. Array division